dart-learning-hub/00-start-here/FAQ.md

 ### Q: When will new modules be released?

-**A:** We don't have fixed dates since it's maintained by volunteers.
-Follow the repo to get notifications of new releases.
+**A:** We don't have fixed dates, as it's maintained by volunteers.
+Follow the repo to receive notifications of new releases.

 ---